MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/javascript-debugger-scripting.md

 ```

 In addition to seeing the break into the debugger, you get information on the line (73) and the column (5) where the break took
-place as well as the relevant snippet of source code: var x = 99
+place as well as the relevant snippet of source code: *var x = 99*.

-Let's step a few times and get to another place in the script:
+Let's step a few times and get to another place in the script.

 ```
     p